 #4.
 Hand Diffuser

-When looking for a shiny curl, a hand-shaped diffuser might be the best option.
+The hand hair diffuser offers a unique approach to drying curly hair.
+It’s designed to resemble a human hand.
 This diffuser releases heat from all sides, drying hair more quickly than other types of diffusers and besting frizz.

 #5.
 Prong Diffuser

 Pros: Lifts and shapes already curly hair, more air directed to roots, accommodates longer hair.

 Cons: Might not be as effective for straight or wavy hair.

 If your hair is already curly, a prong diffuser will help lift and shape curls.
 The plastic prongs have holes that allow them to blow out more air directly onto the roots, and the prongs rim the circular base and the lining in the middle.
 The prongs reach higher than those on a standard finger diffuser, and the base of the attachment is flat and wide, accommodating for users with long hair.